 "The new job description of a CIO involves relationships and transparency, collaboration and business value.
 The great digital leaders of the next decade will need to understand their business intimately; they will be the masters of change and they can only do this if they are intimately familiar with the business they are changing."

-A common view runs that a true CIO is a strategic business leader driving change and transformation within their organisation rather than being the head of the IT department.
+The role of the CIO is now conceptualised as a strategic business leadership position, tasked with driving change and transformation within their organisation rather than solely taking charge of IT operations.

-The CIO's role is emerging as one of the most dynamic executive roles, evolving to the demands of technology, digital ecosystems, business model innovation and customer expectations - with CEO reports now revealing they expect their Chief Information Officer to be a strategic business partner and revenue creator rather than cost centre manager.
+The CIO's role is emerging as one of the most dynamic executive roles, evolving alongside the demands of technology, digital ecosystems, business model innovation and customer expectations - with CEO reports now revealing they expect their Chief Information Officer to be a strategic business partner and revenue creator, rather than cost centre manager.

-The number of CIOs reporting to their CEO has increased in recent editions of the CIO 100, with around half reporting directly to the Chief Executive according to the 2017 CIO 100.
-Recruitment firm Harvey Nash and analyst house Gartner have also reported similar trends in global studies of CIOs.
+The number of CIOs reporting to CEOs has increased in recent editions of the CIO 100, with around half reporting directly to the CEO according to the 2018 CIO 100.

-CIO UK looks at the job description of a Chief Information Officer, salary and responsibilities of the role.
-[See also: Chief Data Officer salary and job description]
+Here, CIO UK examines the job description of a Chief Information Officer, salary and responsibilities of the role.

 How much does a CIO get paid?

 Since CIO job descriptions vary across industry and size of organisations, salaries also reflect the different demands of the role.